open-eid/open-eid.github.io/ID_software_architecture_files/docs/index.md

 (1) - The functionality is provided via base components.
 (2) - The component is used only once for setting the proper parameters for authentication in Firefox browser.
-(3) - The utility is used to timestamp BDOC 1.0 or DDOC documents - it creates a ASiC-S container with RFC 3161 timestamp token applied to the original BDOC or DDOC document.
-(4) - PADES handling is not supported.
+(3) - PADES handling is not supported.